-In addition, legumes are considered a low-glycemic index food.
+In addition, legumes are considered low-glycemic index food.
 This means after legumes consumption, the blood sugar levels only increase slowly.

-A recent study shows that compared to people who ate legumes less than 0.5 servings per week, people who ate legumes 1 serving per week had 33% lower risk in type 2 diabetes.
+A recent study shows that compared to people who ate legumes less than 0.5 servings per week, people who ate legumes 1 serving per week had a 33% lower risk in type 2 diabetes.

 Dark chocolate has lots of health benefits, especially to the heart.
 It also helps reduce stress and inflammation and improve memory and cognitive functions.